dariusbhx/video-game-blog/README.md

-Once you clone this repository you can install it by running npm install.
+Once you clone this repository you can install it by running npm install then run the server with npm run dev.

 The main colors I will be using to design this website is :
 - ![#f03c15](https://via.placeholder.com/15/41729F/000000?text=+) `#41729F` - Midnight blue